KsenoLv/financial-etl-pipeline/pipelines/README.md

 ```

 These scripts demonstrate how different payment provider reports are transformed into a unified transaction format before loading into PostgreSQL.

-The repository includes a representative subset of processors.
+The repository includes a few example processors.
 The production version supports additional providers using the same architecture.

 ---